Introduction to Python Porgramming

 Option A: Python IDLE

-(Best for beginners & low battery)
+(Best for beginners & older computers)

-- Comes installed with Python.
+- Comes installed with Python automatically.

 - Search for "IDLE" in your Start menu.